How Fault and No-Fault State Laws Apply to Auto Accidents

 The next step in the lawsuit requires the plaintiff to show that the defendant’s failure to use the appropriate level of care was the direct and foreseeable cause of the plaintiff’s injuries.
 If the defendant can show that some other factor was the cause of your harm, the defendant may not be required to provide you with compensation.
 Massachusetts has adopted the comparative negligence doctrine, which takes into account any negligence on the part of the plaintiff at the time of the crash.
 Under this standard, the plaintiff will be barred from recovering any compensation if the plaintiff is deemed to be 51 percent or more at fault for the accident and his or her injuries.
 The last phase of the legal matter involves determining the amount of compensation that the plaintiff is entitled to receive.
 There are many different types of damages that you can claim, including past and future medical bills, lost earnings, diminished future earning capacity, and pain and suffering.
 A seasoned car accident lawyer can explain how fault and no-fault state laws apply to auto accidents like yours, and help you seek the full amount of compensation that you deserve.Meet With a Reliable Car Accident Lawyer Serving Boston

 There are countless different types of car accidents that can arise in a bustling metropolitan area like Boston.
 At The Law Offices of Barry Feinstein & Affiliates P.C., we have provided reliable and compassionate legal counsel to Boston residents and their families for many years, which means we have the knowledge and experience it takes to help you pursue resolution of your claim as efficiently and promptly as possible.
-Our legal team serves clients throughout Cambridge, Lowell, Newton, Waltham, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody.
+Our legal team is available to serve clients in areas around Boston, Cambridge, Newton, Lowell, Waltham, Somerville, Quincy, Dedham, Norwood, Brookline, and Peabody.
 To set up your free consultation call us at 1-800-262-9200 or contact us online.